btpf/Alexandria/docs/Build Instructions.md

 ### 1. Build libmobi (sometimes not required)

 Alexandria depends on a library called libmobi.
 This repository was modified to be a static library and only provide to Alexandria a single function which it supports book conversion.
 While pre-compiled static builds are provided, Sometimes they will need to be re-compiled in order to link successfully in your environment.

-This can be a challenging process.
-Fortunately I created a build script for Linux developers to make it easy.
+First make sure dependencies are present:
+`sudo apt-get install autoconf libtool clang`

+Then run the install script

 1. `cd libmobi-rs`
 2. `sh ./build.sh`